PanK0/TalkingChalks/3rd_delivery.md

 ## What we have not evaluated
 An important part of the project that could not evaluate is product evaluation both by us and by the users.
 Unfortunately we don't own a programmable smartband and we have no access to the Sapienza museum right now, so we could not test our product and we could not collect users feedbacks on it.

+## Blog post
+[Here](https://www.hackster.io/348161/talking-chalks-d497bc) is a blog post that presents our work.